mozilla/addon-sdk/packages/api-utils/docs/loader.md

       }
     });

-Be careful to not misuse this feature!
-In general it is not recommended to provide features via globals, it's almost always better to use pseudo-modules or even better modules instead.
+Be careful not to misuse this feature!
+In general it is not recommended to provide features via globals, it's almost always better to use pseudo-modules or, even better, modules.

-### Customize resolution
+### resolve

-Loader can be configured even further by providing optional `resolve` option.
-This allows to define completely customized module resolution logic.
-Option `resolve` is expected to be a function that takes module `id` that `require` was called with and an `id` of the requirer module, from which `require` was called.
-When this option is provided on each `require` call, given `resolve` function is called with a required module `id` and a requirer module `id`.
+The optional `resolve` option enables you to completely customize module resolution logic.

+`resolve` is assigned a function that takes:

+* the ID of the module passed into `require()`
+* the ID of the module that called `require()`

+On each `require()` call, the supplied function is then called with the ID of the required module and that of the requiring module.

+The function returns a string representing the resolved module ID, which is then resolved to its location URL using the mapping provided in the `paths` option.

-Return value should be a string representing resolved module `id`.
-If this option is not provided loader will use plain path resolution.
-Please note that returned value is still an `id` string which later is resolved to its location URL using mapping provided via `paths` option.
-This feature may also be used to imply specific security constraints.
-For example SDK at build-time generates a manifest file representing a dependency graph of all modules used by an add-on.
-Any attempt to load module violating manifest is unauthorized and is rejected with an exception:
+If this option is not provided, the loader will use plain path resolution.

+This feature may also be used to implement specific security constraints.
+For example, the SDK generates a manifest file at build time representing a dependency graph of all modules used by an add-on.
+Any attempt to load a module not listed in the manifest is unauthorized and is rejected with an
+exception:

     let { Loader } = require('toolkit/loader');
     let manifest = {